0l1v3rr/pathfinding-visualizer/README.md

-# 💫 Pathfinding Visualizer
+# Pathfinding Visualizer

 Visualize the different pathfinding algorithms with this web-based tool!
-This project was inspired by [Clément Mihailescu](https://github.com/clementmihailescu) and his amazing [Pathfinding-Visualizer](https://github.com/clementmihailescu/Pathfinding-Visualizer) project.

 <hr>

-## ⚡ Quick Start
+## Quick Start

 The easiest way to get started is to visit the demo website, where you can play around with this visualization tool.
 [https://0l1v3rr.github.io/pathfinding-visualizer](https://0l1v3rr.github.io/pathfinding-visualizer)